 - Check again, are the rails still sitting flat?

-- Pull the Z-Lower bracket up tight against the Coupler this should take care of most of the stepper slop.
+- Pull the Z-Lower bracket up tight against the Coupler this should take care of most of the stepper slop (the lead screw can not move in either direction).
 Make sure the brackets are parallel with each other (you can measure each side near the screw holes).

 - Once again are the rails still sitting flat?